imzbf/md-editor-rt/README.md

   - `markedHeadingId`: `MarkedHeadingId`, not necessary, same as editor.
   - `scrollElement`: `string | HTMLElement`, not necessary, it is an element selector when its type is string.
 When `previewOnly` eq `true`, it is usually set to `document.documentElement`.
   - `theme`: `'light' | 'dark'`, not necessary, provide it when you want to change theme online, it is the same as Editor `theme`.
+  - `offsetTop`: `number`, not necessary, highlight current item of catalogs when title is `offsetTop` pixels from the top, defalut 20.

 - **events**